swaptacular/swpt_accounts/protocol.rst

 transfer_note_format : string
-   The format used for the ``transfer_note`` string. [#transfer-note-format]_ If the transfer is being dismissed, this field will be ignored, and therefore SHOULD contain an empty string.
+   The format used for the ``transfer_note`` string. [#transfer-note-format]_ An empty string signifies unstructured text.

+   If the transfer is being dismissed, this field will be ignored, and SHOULD contain an empty string.

 ts : date-time
    The moment at which this message was sent (the message's